CesarJZO/html-css/readme.md

 - [The Open Graph protocol](https://ogp.me/): The Open Graph protocol enables any web page to become a rich object in a social graph.
 - [WAI-ARIA Roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles): WAI-ARIA defines a core set of roles that can be used to communicate the purpose of a user interface element to assistive technologies.
+- [BEM](https://getbem.com/): BEM — Block Element Modifier is a methodology, that helps you to achieve reusable components and code sharing in the front-end.